 Externally – Consider local press work if you are doing something that would interest the local community – something unusual, something that benefits local families or the wider community.
 Flag that you are taking part in a national initiative.
 Include articles in customer newsletters and websites about what the organisation is doing and why.
-Email our press team if you’d like a template press release to adapt.

 And after your Week…